bgh-github/streamlink-handoff/README.md

 ## Native Messaging Host

-The so-called 'native messaging host' is the local app/program/binary that interfaces with the browser extension.
+Under the modern WebExtensions API model, what's referred to as [native messaging](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) is the way extensions can communicate with programs running outside the browser sandbox.

+An important part to this is the so-called native messaging 'host', which can be thought of as the local app/program/binary that at extension implementing native messaging exchanges messages with.

+Some applications may directly integrate their own native messaging host capabilities (KeePassXC being [one](https://keepassxc.org/docs/KeePassXC_UserGuide.html#_setup_browser_integration) [example](https://addons.mozilla.org/firefox/addon/keepassxc-browser/)).
+In the case of Streamlink Handoff, an intermediary host program script - for which first time manifest and host program setup actions are provided below - can act as conduit between the browser extension and Streamlink whereby:

+> A Streamlink Handoff browser extension action is invoked, per [manifest definition](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging#app_manifest) sends message to -> host program script -> which in turn calls Streamlink, relaying on the video URL and any other playback preferences

-For Streamlink Handoff, a major goal here was to create the most generic and minimal reference implementations possible, with little to no external dependencies.
+For Streamlink Handoff, a major goal was to create the most generic and minimal host reference implementations possible, with little to no external dependencies.

-On Linux this is achieved through a Bash shell script, and on Windows a PowerShell script called via a Batch file wrapper.
+On Linux this is achieved through a shell script, and on Windows a PowerShell script called via a Batch file wrapper.

 By keeping the native messaging host programs lean and constructing Streamlink parameters entirely within the extension, any future updates should be made far simpler.